Azure-Samples/dapr-store/docs/auth-identity/readme.md

 [MSAL.js for browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser) is used to provide authentication to the web app frontend

-To enable auth, when working locally - create the following file `web/frontend/.env.development.local` and set `VUE_APP_AUTH_CLIENT_ID` with your client id.
-Note the `VUE_APP_` prefix, this is important.
+To enable auth, when working locally - create the following file `web/frontend/.env.development.local` and set `VITE_AUTH_CLIENT_ID` with your client id.
+Note the `VITE_` prefix, this is important.

 When served from the frontend-host, the frontend will try to fetch it's configuration from the `/config` endpoint and try to get `AUTH_CLIENT_ID` this way.
 This allows dynamic configuration of the auth feature at runtime.